cypress-io/cypress-documentation/source/api/plugins/writing-a-plugin.md

 Cypress does this by spawning an independent `child_process` which then `requires` in your `pluginsFile`.
 This is similar to the way Visual Studio Code or Atom works.

-You will need to keep in mind it is **Cypress who is requiring your file** - not your local project, not your local node version, and not anything else under your control.
+You will need to keep in mind it is **Cypress who is requiring your file** - not your local project, not your local Node version, and not anything else under your control.

-Because of this, this global context and the version of node is controlled by Cypress.
+Because of this, this global context and the version of Node is controlled by Cypress.

 {% note warning "Node version" %}

-Keep in mind - code executed in plugins is executed **by the node version** that comes bundled in Cypress itself.
+Keep in mind - code executed in plugins is executed **by the Node version** that comes bundled in Cypress itself.

-This version of node has **nothing to do** with your locally installed versions.
-Therefore you have to write node code which is compatible with this version.
+This version of Node has **nothing to do** with your locally installed versions.
+Therefore you have to write Node code which is compatible with this version.

-You can find the current node version we use {% url 'here' https://github.com/cypress-io/cypress/blob/master/.node-version %}.
+You can find the current Node version we use {% url 'here' https://github.com/cypress-io/cypress/blob/master/.node-version %}.

 {% endnote %}

 ## NPM modules

 When Cypress executes your `pluginsFile` it will execute with `process.cwd()` set to your project's path.
-Additionally - you will be able to `require` **any node module** you have installed.
+Additionally - you will be able to `require` **any Node module** you have installed.

 You can also `require` local files relative to your project.